 A great turbo trainer should be quick and easy to use, yet still give you the full range of features you require for your training sessions.
-One product that promises all of this is the Bkool Turbo Trainer (lowest price here!), but does it live up to the hype?
+One product that promises all of this is the Bkool Turbo Trainer (learn more here!), but does it live up to the hype?
 Here’s an in-depth look at what this device has to offer and how well it performs.

 Whether its digital integration or physical practicality, these features will please both amateur and professional cyclists a like.
 For such a small product, there are more than enough options packed in.

 Where to begin?
 Straight away, the wide adjustable features make this is a very easy device to pick up and use.
 Not only can it accept a staggeringly broad range of wheel sizes, it also mounts and dismounts quickly, thanks to a quick release system.
 If you’re someone who just wants to start working out without having to set up complex equipment, this is a very welcome feature.

 Likewise, this device folds down to a small size with a low weight below 12 kg.
 As such, most people will find this piece of equipment is very agreeable with their home.
 It fits in most shelves or corners, making it easy to fold up and pack away when not in use.
 This doesn’t enhance the training but it does highlight the practical design work that has gone into this product.

 As for the brakes themselves, there is a gradual level of resistance powered by the magnetic brake systems.
 This offers a smooth transition, so you don’t feel uncomfortable switching up the resistance as you improve your training.